-The Ops Division contractor is required to be trained to properly handle applications of liquid and granular deicing and equipment operation.
+The DPW O&M Division contractor is required to be trained to properly handle applications of liquid and granular deicing and equipment operation.

-The Environmental Compliance Assessment Team (ECAT) currently assesses any impacts to stormwater during their required monthly inspections and assists the stormwater program in corrective actions during the assessment of facilities.
+The ECAT currently assesses any impacts to stormwater during their required monthly inspections and assists the stormwater program in corrective actions during the assessment of facilities.
 Stormwater language was permanently integrated into the ECAT inspection process in 2011.
 Many of these requirements are also met by activities conducted for MSGP compliance.
 Temporary BMPs are always used during maintenance, and training and inspections are conducted often.

 Coverage of materials in storage areas presents a challenge to cover due to cost and accessibility issues.
 Temporary stormwater BMPs, good housekeeping measures and inspections are employed to mitigate any potential pollutants from entering the storm sewer system.
-Granular deicing product is always covered.
+Granular deicing product is always stored in a covered environment.
+Liquid deicing agent is stored according to manufacturer's specifications along with Stormwater Best Management Practices.